thixotropist/ghidra_import_tests/content/en/docs/notes/_index.md

 * Collect exemplars that fail Ghidra import into a common directory, including material that might help in creating a formal Ghidra issue or triaging future research and development initiatives.
-* ~~Add toolchain exemplars to generate binaries with Link Time Optimization.~~
+* Update the `isa_ext` Ghidra branch to expand `vsetvli` arguments
-* ~~Add toolchain exemplars where the source uses C++ header modules.~~
+* Determine why the `isa_ext` fails to disassemble the `bext` instruction in `b-ext-64.o` and `b-ext.o`
-* Update the `isa_ext` Ghidra branch to expand `vsetvli`` arguments
+* Import THead objects through the THead language processor, not the default RISCV64.
-* ~~Cleanup and annotate the Bazel toolchain framework.~~
+* Determine why `semantics.o` won't disassemble
-    * mark stanzas that are believed to be currently unused
+* Determine why `zvbc.o` won't disassemble
-    * minimize variances between the different toolchains - there are a lot of variances that just add confusion, especially involving linking and system root paths.
+* Determine why `unknown.o` won't disassemble or reference where we found these instructions

 ## Existing scattered documentation to be consolidated here